Overlord (2018 film): Production

+Development

 The initial story for the film was conceived by J. J. Abrams and screenwriter Billy Ray, with Ray penning the script.
 Paramount acquired the film in 2017, and Mark L. Smith was brought in to polish the script.
-On February 1, 2017, Bad Robot Productions and Paramount Pictures announced that Julius Avery would direct the film.
+On February 1, 2017, Bad Robot and Paramount Pictures announced that Julius Avery would direct the film.
 On January 18, 2018, the film was initially reported as being the fourth installment in the Cloverfield film series, though Abrams denied this at CinemaCon on April 25, 2018.

+Casting

+In April 2017, Jovan Adepo and Wyatt Russell were the first actors to be cast in the film.
+In May 2017, Mathilde Ollivier, John Magaro, Gianny Taufer, Pilou Asbæk, and Bokeem Woodbine were cast in supporting roles.